Aetopia/Basic-Package-Manager/README.md

 # Basic Package Manager
-A simple framework allowing anybody to create a package manager.
+A simple framework for creating a basic package manager.
 Made using Python and PowerShell.